Fecony/theam_crm/README.md

 ## Authorization flow ✨

-In order to access protected API endpoints you have to authentication user by using "Github Authentication" - `api/v1/auth/github` endpoint.
+In order to access protected API endpoints you have to authenticate user by using "Github Authentication" - `api/v1/auth/github` endpoint.
 You will get url that user has to visit in order to give us access to his Github Account.
 After successful authentication user will be redirected and you will receive user basic information with token that you have to use for authorization.

 > Example response: